HanningGuo/XAIguiFormer/README.md

 ```

 ## Data Preparation
-In order to run the preprocessing and construct the connectome, mne, mne_icalabel, mne_connectivity must be installed:
+In order to run the preprocessing and construct the connectome, these libraries mne, mne_icalabel, mne_connectivity must be installed:
 ```
 conda create -c conda-forge --strict-channel-priority --name=mne mne conda activate mne